CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_biomeme.md

 {% include note.html content="The only difference between DNA and RNA protocols are the BLB buffer in the extraction kit, and the type of master mix you will use (LyoDNA versus LyoRNA)." %}

 ## Preparing mastermix
-Resuspend bulk lyophilized **LyoDNA** or **LyoRNA** Biomeme master mix with 132 ul of PCR grade water + 18 ul of glycerol.
+Resuspend bulk lyophilized [LyoDNA](http://CHMI-sops.github.io/papers/LyoDNA.pdf) or [LyoRNA](http://CHMI-sops.github.io/papers/LyoRNA.pdf) Biomeme master mix with 132 ul of PCR grade water + 18 ul of glycerol.
 This is a 10x stock.
 Addition of glyceral allows leftover mastermix to be frozen for reuse later.
 LyoRNA master mix contains a reverse transcriptase for QPCR assays where the target is a RNA molecule.
 Each resuspended vial contains enough mastermix for 60 reactions of 20ul/rxn.

+## Optional: preparing LyoGreen dye
+Biomeme's [LyoGreen](http://CHMI-sops.github.io/papers/LyoGreen.pdf) reagent is a lyophilized SybrGreen, allowing you to run QPCR assays without the need for probes specific for your target.

 ## Reaction set-up
 A typical QPCR reaction on the biomeme platform contains the following elements